Your Ultimate Guide to Sapa Travel: Best Places, Activities, and Tips

 Ta Van Village

-Ta Van Village presents a special chance for people wishing to personally experience rural living to stay with nearby households in classic wooden buildings.
-Ta Van, in the Muong Hoa Valley, is home to the Giay, H’mong, and Tay ethnic groups—each with unique customs and traditions.
+Ta Van Village offers visitors a unique opportunity to experience authentic rural life by staying with local families in traditional wooden homes.
+Nestled in the Muong Hoa Valley, the village is home to the Giay, H’mong, and Tay ethnic groups, each preserving their own distinct customs and traditions.

 In Ta Van, you can explore nearby marketplaces, walk across terraced rice fields, and pick knowledge about ancient farming methods.
 Nature enthusiasts and photographers would find the area ideal since it boasts breathtaking views of the neighboring mountains and valleys.